-3.5.3 Pumping station
+3.5.2 Pumping station

-A pumping station is required when gravity flow cannot be used to convey wastewater from the primary/septic tank to the Ecoflo linear biofilter EL15.
-The size and configuration of the pumping station must be based on design flow and dosing requirements, and must comply with local regulations.
+A pumping station is required when gravity flow cannot be used to convey wastewater from the primary/septic tank to the Ecoflo linear biofilter EL30.
+The size and configuration of the pumping station must be based on design flow, dosing requirements, and must comply with local regulations.

-The pumping station must also be watertight and equipped with a high-water level float and alarm.
+The pumping station must also be watertight and be equipped with a high-water level float and alarm.

-3.5.3.1 Pumped to a distribution box (pump-to-gravity distribution)
+3.5.2.1 Pumped to a distribution box (pump-to-gravity distribution)

 A pumping station conveys wastewater from the primary/septic tank to a distribution box that evenly distributes wastewater to each run.
 Installation must follow the manufacturer's guidance.
-The distribution box must be installed on compacted soil or on a base to avoid settling.
+The distribution box must be installed on compacted soil or a base to avoid settling.
 The inlet must be equipped with a velocity reduction device, such as a tee or baffle.

 The maximum length of a gravity fed system is 60' (18 m) per run (15 modules).

-Premier Tech recommends that the dose to a Ecoflo linear biofilter EL15 system be between 0.12 USG/ft to /ft (1.5 to 4 L/m) of treatment modules per hydraulic event.
+Premier Tech recommends that the dose to a Ecoflo linear biofilter EL30 treatment module be comprised between 0.12 USG/ft to 0.32 USG/ft (1.5 to 4 L/m) of treatment modules per hydraulic event.

-3.5.3.2 Pumped to low-pressure distribution (low-pressure distribution)
+3.5.2.2 Pumped to low-pressure distribution (low-pressure distribution)

 A pumping station conveys wastewater from the primary/septic tank into a network of small-diameter perforated pipes inserted within the distribution channels of each treatment module.
 The pumping station is connected to a distribution network under low pressure to evenly distribute water between the rows of treatment modules.
-Low-pressure distribution provides uniform distribution of wastewater throughout the distribution network.
-The pump pushes effluent from the primary/septic tank to the rows of treatment modules.
-As the small diameter of the orifices restricts the water, pressure is established in the pipe network.
+Low-pressure distribution provides an almost uniform distribution of wastewater in all the orifices of the distribution network.
+The pump pushes the effluent from the primary/septic tank to the rows of treatment modules.
+As the small diameter of the orifices restricts the water, a pressure is established in the pipe network.
 As the pressure equilibrates quickly, and as the orifices all have the same diameter, the amount of water reaching each orifice is considered identical.

 Drainage orifices drain the line after each pump cycle.
-The discharge orifice must face upward at 0° (12 o'clock), while the drain orifice must face downward at 180° (6 o'clock).
+The discharge orifice must face upward at 0° (12 o'clock), while the drain orifice faces downward at 180° (6 o'clock).

-For additional information on the design and calculation of low-pressure distribution systems, refer to section 5.5.
+For additional information on the design and calculation of low-pressure distribution system, refer to section 5.5.